yoramterleth/uiglaciology/content/3-code.md

 ## How to get started on your personal computer with python, Anaconda, and environments
 Here are four steps you can follow to start working with python:
 1. _Download and install the [Anaconda individual edition](https://docs.anaconda.com/anaconda/install/)_<br/><br/>
   Anaconda/conda both installs python and creates a system by which you can expand python's functionality through "packages" or "modules."
-You can [learn more about managing and installing packages here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#).<br/><br/>
+You can [learn more about managing and installing packages here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#).<br/>
   If you're given the option, you'll likely want a 64 bit version (as compared to a 32 bit version).
 If given the option, use python 3, not python 2. python 2 is obsolete.
-Tim doesn't have any experience with PyCharm, and so hasn't chosen to install it himself.<br/><br/>
+Tim doesn't have any experience with PyCharm, and so hasn't chosen to install it himself.<br/>
   **Before you proceed,** review the [Getting Started with Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).<br/>

 2. _Set up your conda environments_<br/><br/>
   This step is technically optional, but recommended before you dive into new projects.
-It is necessary if you plan to work with Jupyter Hub.<br/><br/>
+It is necessary if you plan to work with Jupyter Hub.<br/>
   Scientific computing with python is done using "packages" or "modules."
 Some combinations of modules might be incompatible.
 Anaconda helps maintain mutually consistent modules, but environments take this a step further.
-By creating separate "environments," you create different virtual _workshops_ or _sandboxes_ in which all the tools are designed to work well together, and not conflict.<br/><br/>
+By creating separate "environments," you create different virtual _workshops_ or _sandboxes_ in which all the tools are designed to work well together, and not conflict.<br/>
-  Some of the environments that the UI Glacier Dynamics Lab (and Tim personally) uses for his projects are hosted on github [here](https://github.com/tbartholomaus/conda_envs).<br/><br/>
+  Some of the environments that the UI Glacier Dynamics Lab (and Tim personally) uses for his projects are hosted on github [here](https://github.com/tbartholomaus/conda_envs).<br/>
   You can also [learn more about conda environments below](https://github.com/tbartholomaus/uiglaciology/blob/master/content/3-code.md#environments-internally-consistent-sets-of-python-modules).<br/>

 3. _Start coding_<br/><br/>
-  blah. <br/><br/>
+  Open either Spyder or Jupyter Lab to start a user-friendly interface for interacting with and coding python, and coding. <br/><br/>

 4. _Learning python_<br/><br/>
   If you are new to python, or just need a consistent primer for what's involved in python's core functionality, Tim recommends starting with [scipy-lectures.org](https://scipy-lectures.org/).
 You can use the website itself or download the entire lecture set as a 600+ page PDF and scroll through it (Tim's preferred method).
 To start, read and work through Chap 1 ("Python scientific computing ecosystem"), Chap 2 ("The Python language" sections "First Steps," "Basic types," and "Control Flow"), and then all of Chap 4 ("NumPy") and Chap 5 ("Matplotlib"). <br/><br/>